fkie-cad/filesharer/README.md

 ### Encryption
 Encryption is done by RSA (PKCS1 padding) and AES256 in CBC mode.
-The AES secret and IV is first sent encrypted with the public RSA key and then the file header and data is sent encrpted with the AES key.
+The AES secret and IV is first sent encrypted with the public RSA key and then the file header and data is sent encrypted with the AES key.
 The client has to pass a public RSA (Windows: .der, Linux: .pem) key to which the server owns the corresponding private (Windows: .der, Linux: .pem) key.
 The communication partners have to know each other beforehand and obviously both have to provide a key or none of them.
 There is no key exchange happening like e.g. in TLS.

-Currently the private key has to be stored unecrypted as a file on the server system.
+Currently, the private key has to be stored unencrypted as a file on the server system.
 On Windows it has to be in `.der` format, on Linux in `.pem` Format.

 For each file a new AES key and IV is created.